Ships starting with L

 April 1940 at Bermuda

-January 1941 at Simonstown Dockyard, South Africa
+6 February 1941 sailed from Simonstown Dockyard, South Africa

 5 March 1941 at Colombo she hoisted the White Ensign for service as an Armed Merchant Cruiser with Pennant Number F 113

-20 May 1941 arrived at Bombay escorting HMS Capetown which was under tow of the tug TAIKOO for repairs
+20 May 1941 arrived at Bombay escorting HMS CAPETOWN which was under tow of the tug TAIKOO for repairs

 22 June 1941 sailed Aden under the command of Commander T I Scott-Bell DSC Royal Navy (Retd)